shaefelinger/codepedia/src/JS/classes.md

 ```

 - `Dog` is the name of our class.
 By convention, we capitalize and CamelCase class names.
+- Inside of the `constructor()` method, we use the `this` keyword.
+In  a class, `this` refers to an instance of that class.

 ## Instance

 An *instance* is an object that contains the property names and methods of a class, but with unique property values

 ```js
 class Dog {